CatInfo/KTuner/README.md

 # WHAT IS KTUNER

-​    KTuner is an expert-level database diagnostic and optimization platform that is comprehensive in functionality, lightweight, driverless, proxyless, and requires no installation.
+​    KTuner is an expert-level Oracle diagnostic and optimization platform that is comprehensive in functionality, lightweight, driverless, proxyless, and requires no installation.
 It directly connects to the database with a single click, accurately identifies sources of issues and performance bottlenecks, automatically diagnoses and generates analysis reports along with optimization scripts.
 KTuner serves as a productivity tool exclusively designed for database administrators (DBAs) and operations experts.

 # KEY FEATURES